 You can use a covered box to help avoid litter spread around the box, but only if you make sure the box is always clean and fresh for your cat to you.

 Don’t move the litter box out of sight (or smell range)

 Your cat needs ready access to a litter box.
 Preferably more than one.
 If the box smells and you move it down to the basement, Kitty may eventually tire of going down there and may find an alternative spot for doing her business.

 What’s more, unless you have an established litter box routine (see above), you may forget to clean the box as often as needed, making it even worse for your cat to use.
 Out of sight, out of mind.
 That’s not a good solution for your cat.

 Masking bad smells with perfume is not a good idea.
 Your cat is likely to smell the stench through the floral scents, and she may even be put off by the strange fragrance.
 Again, imagine having to use a dirty bathroom where someone also placed a scented candle.
 Doesn’t sound appealing, does it?

 What if my cat doesn’t cover up after herself?

-This can be a stinking problem indeed.
-Some cats simply don't bother to cover their feces after using the box and that can definitely add to an odor problem.
-Over the years, a few of our members have mentioned that they managed to "teach" their cats, usually kittens or young cats, to cover up.
+This can be a stinking problem, indeed.
+Some cats simply don’t cover their feces after using the box, and that can add to an odor problem.
+Over the years, a few of our members have mentioned that they managed to “teach” their cats, usually kittens or young cats, to cover up.